-This Psalm is another in the series of fifteen titled, A Song of Ascents.
+This psalm is another in the series of fifteen titled A Song of Ascents.
 It has no author associated with it in the title.
 Some believe David was the author, and some believe it was written after the exile.
-James Montgomery Boice made the case for Solomon as the author: “Since verses 8–10 are quoted in 2 Chronicles 6:41–42 as part of Solomon’s prayer at the dedication of the temple, the psalm probably dates from Solomon’s reign even though the title does not identify it as Solomon’s psalm.”
+James Montgomery Boice made the case for Solomon as the author: “Since Psalm 132:8-10 are quoted in 2 Chronicles 6:41-42 as part of Solomon’s prayer at the dedication of the temple, the psalm probably dates from Solomon’s reign even though the title does not identify it as Solomon’s psalm.”

 A. A heart for the house of the LORD.

 1. (1-5) David’s heart for the house of God.